 Field Notes

 Field Notes are our working record of observations, early findings, and applied experiments.
 Some samples are shown on this page.
+Much more are found in our blogs.
+Our notes capture the patterns, anomalies, and unexpected behaviors we encounter while exploring how contemplative principles might influence artificial intelligence.

 Each note is: